Austin-Healey Sprite: Mark I

 The Sprite quickly became affectionately known as the "frogeye" in the UK and the "bugeye" in the US, because its headlights were prominently mounted on top of the bonnet, inboard of the front wings.
 The car's designers had intended that the headlights could be retracted, with the lenses facing skyward when not in use; a similar arrangement was used many years later on the Porsche 928.
-However, cost cutting by BMC led to the flip-up mechanism being deleted.
-Therefore the headlights were simply fixed in a permanently upright position, giving the car its distinctive "cute" feature.
+However, cost-cutting by BMC led to the flip-up mechanism being deleted.
+Therefore, the headlights were simply fixed in a permanently upright position, giving the car its distinctive "cute" feature.
 The body was styled by Gerry Coker, with subsequent alterations by Les Ireland following Coker's emigration to the US in 1957.
 The car's distinctive frontal styling bore a strong resemblance to the defunct American 1951 Crosley Super Sport.
-48,987 "frogeye" Sprites were made.
+A total of 48,987 "frogeye" Sprites were made.

 The problem of providing a rigid structure to an open-topped sports car was resolved by Barry Bilbie, Healey's chassis designer, who adapted the idea provided by the Jaguar D-type, with rear suspension forces routed through the bodyshell's floor pan.
 The Sprite's chassis design was the world's first volume-production sports car to use unitary construction, where the sheet metal body panels (apart from the bonnet) take many of the structural stresses.
 The original metal gauge (thickness of steel) of the rear structure specified by Bilbie was reduced by the Austin Design Office during prototype build, however during testing at MIRA (Motor Industry Research Association) distortion and deformation of the rear structure occurred and the original specification was reinstated.
 The two front chassis legs projecting forward from the passenger compartment mean the shell is not a full monocoque.
 The front sheet-metal assembly, including the bonnet (hood) and wings, was a one-piece unit, hinged from the back, that swung up to allow access to the engine compartment.